Top 10 Scenic Roads Loch Lomond

 Just under 4miles

-Another slow, single track and winding road not be rushed is alongside Loch Goil, from Lochgoilhead to Carrick Castle.
-It's a dead-end road, but that should not deter you as there are some excellent places along that short stretch of road.
+Another slow, single track and winding road not to be rushed is alongside Loch Goil, from Lochgoilhead to Carrick Castle.
+It's a dead-end road, but that should not deter you, as there are some excellent places along that short stretch.
 We have many guides covering the treasures of Loch Goil, including ones on the communities of Lochgoilhead and Carrick Castle, as well as Cormonachan Woodlands, where you can see Red Squirrels.

 Loch Goil Cruisers is on this road, where you can hire a self-drive motorboat by the hour for fishing or pleasure trips on Loch Goil.
 They've also got an excellent café.

-Enjoy some fantastic views of Loch Goil along this road, with Carrick Castle well worth seeing at the other end.
+Along this road, you can enjoy fantastic views of Loch Goil, with Carrick Castle well worth seeing at the other end.

 Carrick Castle, Loch Goil